South Africa to strip refugees’ status for any political act

 “We might even see extraditions,” Amir Sheikh told the AP, comparing the actions to U.S. President Donald Trump’s restrictive executive orders regarding refugees.

-He said the forum met with the Home Affairs minister just weeks before the new law came into effect and these issues “never even appeared on the table.”
+“They’ve heard of Nelson Mandela and they think they’ll be protected,” she said, referring to the Nobel Peace Prize winner and South Africa’s first black president.
+She also recalled people marching a few years ago in protest against South Africa’s periodic bouts of xenophobic violence.

+“That act could exclude people from refugee status” now, she said.
+“It does not make sense.”
+She doesn’t think the new law would withstand a constitutional challenge.

 The new law is the latest example of the difficulties asylum seekers face in South Africa, where some 89,000 people are recognized as refugees but some 180,000 people are waiting for word on their claims, Sharon Ekambaram of Lawyers for Human Rights told the state broadcaster on Tuesday.
+Some have been waiting for more than a decade.

 Some of them protested last year at the offices of the United Nations refugee agency in the capital, Pretoria, and in Cape Town, seeking better protection and even evacuation after South Africa’s latest outburst of xenophobic violence against foreigners.